HINKOKO/shell/io_redirections_and_filters/README.md

 Script 5 display the first 10 lines
 Script 6 displays the thirs line of file iacta
-Script 7 creates a weird named file containing specified text in the command echo
+Script 7 creates a weird named file containing specified text in the command echo Script 8 writes into a fil the result of the longlist command